Which place is cheaper, Philadelphia or Washington?

 Philadelphia is a popular shopping destination with plenty of stores.
 With all items tax-free, this city is a great place to shop.
 It has many boutique shops as well as name brand stores and shopping areas.
 For a local vibe, head to Reading Terminal Market.

-Washington is a must-visit destination for its Christmas holiday experiences.
-Also, Philadelphia is not quite as popular, but is fairly good for its Christmas activities.
+Washington is an excellent place to visit for its scenery and beauty.
+Also, Philadelphia is not quite as popular, but is fairly good for its scenery and beauty.

 You'll find excellent kid-friendly activities in either Washington or Philadelphia.